pyth-network/pyth-examples/price_feeds/evm/oracle_swap/README.md

 export QUOTE_PRICE_ID=<QUOTE_PRICE_ID>
 ```

-Here, `RPC_URL` is the URL of the Ethereum node you want to use, `PRIVATE_KEY` is the private key of the account you want to deploy from, and `WALLET_ADDRESS` is the address of the account associated with the private key.
+Here, `RPC_URL` is the URL of the EVM chain you want to use, `PRIVATE_KEY` is the private key of the account you want to deploy from, and `WALLET_ADDRESS` is the address of the account associated with the private key.
 Make sure the account has enough funds to pay for the gas.

-`TOKEN_NAME_1` and `TOKEN_SYMBOL_1` are the name and symbol of the first token in the pool, and `TOKEN_NAME_2` and `TOKEN_SYMBOL_2` are the name and symbol of the second token in the pool.
+`TOKEN_NAME_1` and `TOKEN_SYMBOL_1` are the name and symbol of the base token in the pool, and `TOKEN_NAME_2` and `TOKEN_SYMBOL_2` are the name and symbol of the quote token in the pool.

 Check [Pyth Contract Address](https://docs.pyth.network/price-feeds/contract-addresses/evm) to get the `PYTH_ADDRESS` for your respective network.